 Webs has its own blogging tool that gets the job done respectably, with decent customization.
 In particular, you can add categories for posts, assign contributors, allow/disallow comments, and more.

 It was a real challenge for me to pick a template.
 Frankly speaking, Webs offers an utterly disappointing choice.
 I think that their template library is definitely something they could improve.
-C’mon guys, it’s 2015!
+C’mon guys, it’s almost 2017!
 Templates matter!

 If you have a great sense of aesthetics and are very picky, Webs will certainly fall short of your expectations, especially when coupled with inability to make global changes in the site design – their drag-and-drop editor works only in the specific areas of the page and lets you manage content rather than design.

-See what real Webs-powered websites look like: Websites built with Webs.
+You can see what real Webs-powered websites look like.

 #4 Customer Support